rs545837/VQA-Project/final_report.md

 ## Societal Impact & Applications
 Due to the open-endedness of the VQA task, many potential applications can be readily formulated for VQA models.
 Broadly speaking, VQA is a task for eliciting visual information from images and visual media more generally; in this sense, any activity that involves interpreting and extracting knowledge from a visual medium can be seen as a specific instance of VQA.

-In particular, a key application of VQA (even cited back when the task was first introduced in 2015 [Antol]) lies in interfaces for the visually impaired.
+In particular, a key application of VQA (even cited back when the task was first introduced in 2015 [[2]](#antol2015)) lies in interfaces for the visually impaired.
 Currently, visually impaired users have limited means of accessing and interacting with image-based content online.
 Although image captioning and similar methods have partially bridged this gap, current interfaces for visually impaired users lack the ability to make open-ended queries regarding images.
 In the future, VQA models may be able to provide this service and help visually impaired users engage with images and other forms of media online.

 ## Conclusion